leta199/Rejection-Sampling/README.md

 We then have to find the scaling factor M so that we can fulfill condition 1 above.
 To find this value we used the logic in the Mathematics note here:  [Math Note exponential](https://github.com/leta199/Rejection-Sampling/blob/main/ExponentialProposal/Rejection_Sampling.pdf)
-After finding this sclaing factor, we plotted the graph below:
+After finding this scaling factor, we plotted the graph below:
 <img width="771" height="517" alt="Image" src="https://github.com/user-attachments/assets/9d6a7ead-8bc2-412d-9d51-c9b28806ec53" />

 - We can see that comparatively, our Gamma(2,1) has a heaver tail than our Exponential(1) curve even after scaling.